Ginny Broadhurst, Director

 The Salish Sea Studies program develops students’ sense of place by deepening knowledge about the local ecoregion’s complex ecologies and human systems.
 The program prepares students to work collaboratively across international borders and academic disciplines, to understand tribal treaties and sovereignty, and to improve the health of the Salish Sea for future generations.

-NATALIE BALOY, Assistant Director, Canada House Programs/NTT Center for Canadian-American Studies.
-Cultural anthropology, research ethics, settler colonialism, regional history.
+NATALIE BALOY, Associate Director, Transboundary Initiatives.
+Interdisciplinary inquiry, research ethics, settler colonialism, regional history.

 ROBIN KODNER, Associate Professor, Biology.
 Marine biology, algae, citizen science.